rust-lang/rust/src/doc/reference.md

    implementation (i.e. a function pointer).

 The purpose of trait objects is to permit "late binding" of methods.
-A call to a method on a trait object is only resolved to a vtable entry at compile time.
+A call to a method on a trait object is only resolved to a vtable entry at runtime.
 The actual implementation for each vtable entry can vary on an object-by-object basis.